-- Footfall: The major footfall comes from corporate offices, hotels, and business centers present in the Worldmark Towers which is a major commercial development present in the micro-market.
+- Footfall: The major footfall comes from corporate offices, hotels, and business centres present in the Worldmark Towers which is a major commercial development present in the micro-market.
 Moreover, it caters the dining and leisure demand of travellers arriving or departing from Delhi Airport. - 2.
-Competitors/Similar Projects: The formation of Aerocity District (DIAL) is similar to Cyber Hub and One Horizon Center in Gurugram where office developments are integrated with supporting retail on the ground floor consisting premium retail outlets and fine dining options.
+Competitors/Similar Projects: The formation of Aerocity District (DIAL) is similar to Cyber Hub and One Horizon Centre in Gurugram where office developments are integrated with supporting retail on the ground floor consisting premium retail outlets and fine dining options.
 The F&B options not only caters the demand generated by office occupants in the development, but other people also witness the catchment from visitors who come for shopping and dining, particularly on weekends for families gathering/leisure activities. - 3.
-Proximity to residential zones of Delhi and Gurugram: Retail developments located near residential areas benefit from a direct catchment of potential customers.
+Upcoming Supply Proximity to residential zones of Delhi and Gurugram: Worldmark is coming up with new developments of commercial towers with retail area on ground floor in tower 4,5,6 & 7 and a dedicated retail centre comprise of saleable area of approximately 2.8 million sq. ft. along with existing retail space of 0.3 million sq. ft.
+Retail developments located near residential areas benefit from a direct catchment of potential customers.
 Proximity to residential nodes makes it convenient for residents to access these retail developments, reducing travel time and effort.
 This convenience factor significantly enhances footfall and patronage.
-As residents are aspiring to a higher quality of life and modern amenities, retail developments are becoming integral to fulfilling their lifestyle aspirations.
+As residents are aspiring to a higher quality of life and modern amenities, retail developments are becoming integral to fulfilling their lifestyle aspirations. - 4.
+Proximity to IGI: DIAL is well-connected to key nodes of the city via road and metro due to its strategic location near Delhi Airport.
+The Aerocity Metro Station, which is part of the Airport Express Line, is within walking distance.
+This provides seamless connectivity to various parts of Delhi and its neighbouring areas.